Shared strings

 Spreadsheet can store repeated text in a shared string table and reference it from cell data.

-Shared strings let you store repeated text in a central list and reference it by index from each cell.
+Shared strings let you store repeated text in a central Map and reference it by key from each cell.
 This reduces duplicated text in sheetData and keeps imports/exports consistent with Excel-style shared strings.

 // Before shared strings